17kisern/CIS-357-FinalProject/README.md

 	startActivity(i)
 	```(app/src/main/java/com/cis357/finalproject/AuthenticationActivity.kt))

-# AND THAT'S IT, YOU'RE DONE
-Launch your app to test and see if you did everything right!

-#### Notes
 I initially intended this demo to include functionality for changing user profile information, as I had previous experience using AWS Cognito with their .NET SDK, however an oversight on my part, was that I did not realize Android Studio's SDK is different than the .NET SDK, so the entire implementation of AWS Cognito was different than I had anticipated, and included an entirely different workflow for authentication (using AWS Amplify rather than an individual Cogntio Client).

 I altered this demo to require the same proportional amount of work as I had previously expected, all while still covering the functionality and authentication workflow of Cognito (albeit utilizing AWS Amplify to do so)